elementary/gala/README.md

 * libgtk-3-dev (>= 3.4.0)
 * libmutter-0-dev (>= 3.23.90) | libmutter-dev (>= 3.14.4)
 * libplank-dev (>= 0.10.9)
-* libtool
 * libxml2-utils
 * valac (>= 0.28.0)

-Run `autogen.sh` to configure the build environment and then `make` to build
+Run `meson build` to configure the build environment.
+Change to the build directory and run `ninja` to build

-    ./autogen.sh --prefix=/usr --libdir=/usr/lib/x86_64-linux-gnu/
+    meson build --prefix=/usr
-    make
+    cd build
+    ninja

+You can set the `documentation` option to `true` to build the documentation.
+In the build directory, use `meson configure`

+    meson configure -Ddocumentation=true

-To install, use `make install`, then execute with `gala --replace`
+To install, use `ninja install`, then execute with `gala --replace`

-    sudo make install
+    sudo ninja install
     gala --replace